Walmley Golf Club is a welcoming club and we want members and visitors

 Golf shorts do not include those designed for the beach or featuring leg pockets as in combat design.
 Golf shorts must not be past the knee in length and three quarter shorts are not acceptable.
 Exceptions will be capri pants and cut off trousers for ladies.

-Ankle or trainer socks may be worn if they are predominantly white or of a colour complementary to the attire worn.
+Ankle or trainer socks may be worn if they are predominantly white.

 All shoes should be designed for playing golf